Online inspection reports unavailable

-According to the CDC's new COVID-19 community transmission levels, El Paso County is currently in the low level.
+According to the CDC's COVID-19 Community Levels, El Paso County is currently in the low level.
 At all community levels, people can wear a mask based on personal preference, risk and level of comfort.
 Regardless of community level, people with symptoms, a positive test, or exposure to someone with COVID-19 should wear a mask.

 Masks are still required in specific settings outlined in Colorado Public Health Order 20-38, and as required within businesses, organizations, agencies or municipalities that may implement their own requirements.